What is Phishing?

 Here are some common phishing techniques:

-Spear Phishing | Smishing | Vishing | Quishing |
+| Spear Phishing | Smishing | Vishing | Quishing |

-Email phishing that targets specific individuals or job titles.
-Hackers research the target to make the attack more personalized and increase chances of success. | Phishing conducted via text message.
-A smishing text, for example, attempts to entice a victim into revealing personal information via a link that leads to a phishing website. | An attacker calls the user and asks the user to dial a number.
-The purpose is to get personal information through the phone.
-Vishing is mostly done with a fake caller ID. | A phishing attack that deceives a user into scanning a QR code that redirects the user to visiting or downloading malicious contnet. |
+An email that targets specific individuals or job titles.
+Attackers personalize the attack to increase success. | A text message that entices a victim into revealing personal information via a link that leads to a phishing website. | Phone calls that ask the user to reveal personal information over the phone, mostly done with a fake caller ID. | A QR code that redirects the user to visiting malicious sites or downloading malicious content. |

 There is no single red flag that guarantees an email is phishing or legitimate.
 For example, not every email from an external sender is bad, nor is every email from an internal address good.
 But in general, here are some signs that should tell you to slow down and consider things more closely: